polysyllabic/chaos/README.md

 lag and disconnections, as well as chat/OBS overlay issues.
 Some of these performance issues may be reduced by running the chatbot on a different computer to lighten the Pi's workload.

+If you do get TCC running on a different model, please drop me a line and let me know.

 ## Troubleshooting
 *The console isn't responding to the controller*